Aarambh India

 Aarambh India is a non-profit initiative working in Mumbai, India.
 It focuses on child protection and issues related to child sexual abuse and exploitation.
 The organization was established in 2012.
-It partners with other organizations and stakeholders and works across levels from implementing the law of Protection of Children against Sexual Offences (POCSO) on ground to training and workshops, providing care and support to the victims to child sexual abuse research, public education to advocacy.
+It partners with other organizations and stakeholders and works across levels from implementing the Protection of Children against Sexual Offences (POCSO) Act 2011 on the ground for organizing trainings and workshops, providing care and support to the victims and engage in research on child sexual abuse, public education and advocacy.

 In 2014, Aarambh India launched its website which became India’s first online resource center on child sexual abuse.
 In 2016, it partnered with Internet Watch Foundation to launch India’s first internet hotline to report images and videos of child sexual abuse online.
-On 14 November 2017, Aarambh India received the National Award for Child Welfare (Institution category) by the President of India Ram Nath Kovind, “in recognition of the valuable services to the community rendered in the field of child welfare”.

-Principal Activities

-The current activities of Aarambh India include: